davidpatrickrose/au-privacy-policy/privacy-policy.md

 # Privacy Policy

 `Purpose` This a template for creating privacy policies for Australian organisations.
+Edit.

 `Party 1 Name` Provider